-Applicants are required to submit an online application, a statement of purpose, an official transcript from each college or university attended, three letters of recommendation, and GRE general test scores.
-Applicants whose native language is not English must also submit TOEFL scores.
+Applicants are required to submit an online application, a statement of purpose, an official transcript from each college or university attended, and three letters of recommendation.
+All applicants must meet the English Language Proficiency Requirement Please note: GRE scores are not required.

 Make a contribution to scholarship within one of the sub-disciplines within earth sciences

 Learn advanced research skills